 Cats are very territorial creatures – problems usually occur when your garden happens to be within the cat’s territory.

-Whatever the reason, the fact is that very few people want cats in their garden.
+Whatever the reason, the fact is that very few people want cats in their gardens.

 Our ultrasonic Cat scarer provides a helpful tool when trying to scare or frighten a cat away from your garden.
-Best results are always achieved by positioning the unit facing the area most affected by unwanted cats.
+Best results are always achieved by positioning the unit facing unwanted cats’ most affected area.
 As a rule of thumb, the unit will scare cats away from 10 meters in front of it ( although it can detect cats up to 12 meters away.)

-I recommend motion-activated the Hoont Powerful Solar Battery Powered Ultrasonic Outdoor Pest and Animal Repeller or Eliminator Robust Electronic Solar to you to go for, as not only now their upgraded versions are available but also it can efficiently monitor up to a 30-feet range.
+I recommend motion-activated the Hoont Powerful Solar Battery Powered Ultrasonic Outdoor Pest and Animal Repeller or Eliminator Robust Electronic Solar to you go for, as not only now their upgraded versions are available, but also it can efficiently monitor up to a 30-feet range.

-Just like motion-detecting sprinklers, you might need to determine the best spot to place these too.
+Like motion-detecting sprinklers, you might need to determine the best place to place these too.
 Please pay attention to the entrance spots of stray cats in your neighborhood prior to installing them in your garden.